timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Generating a HTML report of your servers.

 Below is an example of some of the data that you can retrieve from a server.
-I'm outputting this information as HTML.
+I'm outputting this information to a HTML document.
+This script is also slightly interactive as I'm using Write-Host.
+This is for visual feedback in an interactive environment.
+Note that Write-Host isn't able to output to another script or be re-used.
+Inventor of PowerShell Jeffrey Snover has a great article [here](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/) about Write-Host.

 ```PowerShell
 <#